 How is Benzodiazepine Strength Measured?

-For those who have a history of addiction or those who know they have addictive tendencies, understanding the available strengths and what the drug can do is important, even before taking them as prescribed.
+For those who have a history of addiction or those who know they have addictive tendencies, understanding the available strengths and what the drug can do is essential, even before taking them as prescribed.

 List Of Benzodiazepines From Strongest To Weakest